Year Entered Program: 2020

 Principal Advisor(s): Dr. Elise Cappella, Dr. Erin Godfrey, Dr. Shabnam Javdani

 Natalie May is a doctoral student in the Psychology and Social Intervention Program at NYU Steinhardt.
-Her research focuses broadly on understanding how to develop and implement integrated educational, socioemotional, and mental health interventions within school and community-based settings, and how these contexts shape children’s development.
-Specifically, she is interested in investigating ways to increase the accessibility and cultural relevance of social-emotional learning (SEL) interventions and educational supports by leveraging community knowledge and resources.
-Natalie approaches her work through a practitioner-focused lens, informed by her time teaching and evaluating preschool interventions while completing her Bachelors and Masters at Wesleyan University.
-Prior to joining NYU, she served as a Project Coordinator for the Center for Social Development and Education, partnering directly with educators to develop inclusive, extracurricular SEL programming for high school students with and without intellectual disability.
+Her current research focuses on three different areas: (1) supporting educators to integrate culturally responsive and trauma-informed social-emotional learning (SEL) interventions into school settings, (2) mapping the educational trajectories of young people impacted by the juvenile legal system, and identifying strategies to support their own educational goals, and (3) investigating the processes and dynamics that shape partnerships between researchers and practitioners in education.
+Natalie approaches her work through a practitioner-focused lens, informed by her time teaching preschool while completing her Bachelors and Masters at Wesleyan University.
+Prior to joining NYU, she served as a Project Coordinator for the Center for Social Development and Education, partnering with educators to develop inclusive SEL extracurricular programming for high school students with and without intellectual disabilities.